mysurvive/pf2e-thaum-vuln/README.md

 <li> Cursed Effigy: After clicking the action in the actor's sheet, the "Use Cursed Effigy" button will show on the chat card.
 Click this to apply the effect to the target.
 <li> Twin Weakness: A toggleable roll option needs to be checked above the strikes in the actions tab on the character sheet for damage to apply.
 <li> Shared Warding: A dialog asking to apply to nearby allies when Esoteric Warden is available.
 If chosen yes, all allies within 30 feet will have the Esoteric Warden effect applied to them.
+<li> Ubiquitous Weakness: After choosing Mortal Weakness when exploiting vulnerability, a dialog box will appear asking if you would like to apply your Mortal Weakness Effect to all allies within 30 ft.
+If yes, another dialog box will appear, giving you the option to choose any allies within 30 ft. to apply the effect to.
 </ul>

 This is a work in progress.